MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-mcs.md

 ---
-title: Use your prompt actions in Copilot Studio
+title: Use your prompt actions in Microsoft Copilot Studio
-description: Learn how to create and use your prompt in Copilot Studio.
+description: Learn how to create and use your prompt in Microsoft Copilot Studio.
 author: phil-cmd
 contributors:
   - phil-cmd